Skip Ribbon Commands

 Preterm infant formulas

-In addition to breast milk and donor human milk, there are also preterm baby formulas.
+In addition to mother's own milk and donor human milk, there are also preterm baby formulas.
 These formulas are designed specially to meet the specific nutritional needs of preterm infants and do not require fortification.

-When preterm infants are not able to receive breast milk or donor milk, these special formulas can deliver the calories and nutrients they need.
-Some preterm infants who are receiving human milk will also need formula to reach their growth targets.
+When preterm infants are not able to receive mother's own milk or donor human milk, these special formulas can deliver the calories and nutrients they need.
+Some preterm infants who are receiving mother's own milk may also need preterm formula to reach their growth targets.

 Talk with caregivers in the neonatal intensive care unit (NICU) or hospital nursery, as well as your pediatrician, for advice on the healthiest feeding plan for your baby.